ramified/personal_handwritten_collection/README.md

 March 20th, 2022: During these two weeks, I take part in the [Klein AG seminar](http://www.math.uni-bonn.de/people/heuer/KleineAG), travel to Hamburg, listen to two operas, play with the software [LMMS](https://docs.lmms.io/user-manual/), learn some knowledge of chords from [Bilibili](https://www.bilibili.com/video/BV1ot4y1S7jh).
 So I want to have a rest.
 T_T

+April 3th, 2022: I have to prepare two talks: the first one want to introduce the Auslander--Reiten theory in a personal way (with no proof), and the second one concludes the irreducible representations of $GL_2(\mathbb{Q}_p)$.